Curriculum and Instruction, Ph.D.

 Application Deadlines

-Domestic students should apply for the fall semester by June 15 and for the spring semester by Nov.
-1. International students should apply by May 1 for the fall semester and by Oct.
-1 for the spring semester.
+Domestic students should apply for the fall semester by June 15, for the spring semester by Nov.
+1, and for the summer semester by April 1.

 Scholarships and Financial Aid